-EM provides a few basic tools along with the parts.
+Along the way, a few basic tools are provided along with the parts.
 For example, Phase 2 contains a basic screwdriver and Free Gift #1 is a small toolkit.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

-If this model is anything like the Eaglemoss 1:8 scale Back to the Future Delorean I am building, it is assembled using hundreds of tiny screws.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. The second letter is the type of material the screw is used on: P = plastic and M = metal.
+Like my Eaglemoss/Fanhome 1:8 scale Back to the Future Delorean build, this model is assembled using hundreds of tiny screws.
+The screws are marked with designations like AP, BP, AM, CM, etc. The second letter is the type of material the screw is used on: P = plastic and M = metal.
 As there will so many screws, keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every phase, you will need someplace to store them all.
+And, since spare screws are included in every issue, you will need someplace to store them all.